raoul2000/yii2-workflow/guide/workflow-creation.md

 ## Identifiers

-Identifiers used for both statuses and workflows are strings that must start with a letter followed by alpha numerical characters.
+Identifiers used for both statuses and workflows are `strings` that must start with a letter followed by alpha numerical characters.
 If you need a delimiter, you can use the minus (-) characters.

 Example :

 - valid Ids : 'post', 'draft', 'PostWorkflow', 'My-workflow', 'published'
 - invalid Ids : 'my workflow', 'draft mode', '01workflow', 'post_workflow'

+Note that status Ids are not aimed to be displayed to the user.
+For this prupose, we'll see below that you can define a *label* property.

 #### Absolute Status Ids